grzegorzwolak/pizza-checker/README.md

 This is my first project in React.js with automated tests.

 To run tests:
+1. (optional) create python virtual environment in pizza-checker/tests directory

-1. install requirements from file tests/requirements.txt,
+2. install requirements from file pizza-checker/tests/requirements.txt,
-2. run index.html file using ex.
-LiveServer (extension in VS Code)
+3. run index.html file using e.g. LiveServer (extension in VS Code)
-3. enter your localhost address in tests/config.py (URL variable).
+4. enter your localhost address in tests/config.py (URL variable).

 It's a simple pizza checker, allowing you to check which pizza you should order.